 • 2 full days – 9am to 3pm and one 3 hour session.

 • Group A—Monday and Wednesday 9am to 3pm and a 3 hour session on a Tuesday, Thursday or Friday morning (9am to 12pm).

-• Group B—Tuesday and Thursday -9am to 3pm and a 3 hour session on a Friday morning 9am to 12pm.
+• Group B—Tuesday and Thursday 9am to 3pm and a 3 hour session on a Monday or Wednesday morning (9am to 12pm).

 DfE Speech and Language Program